Loft Insulation Guide

 Adequate ventilation in the loft space is essential.
 Insulation keeps heat in the rooms below, which means the loft itself becomes colder.
 Without proper ventilation, moisture can condense on cold surfaces and cause damp and rot.
 Do not block eaves ventilation gaps or soffit vents when laying insulation.

-Pipes & Water Tanks
+Pipes & water tanks

 An insulated loft floor means your loft will be colder in winter.
 Any water tanks or pipes in the loft need their own insulation to prevent freezing.
 Insulate above and around water tanks but not underneath them — they need some warmth from the rooms below.

-Loft Storage
+Loft storage

 If you use your loft for storage, you will need raised boarding above the insulation to avoid compressing it.
 Compressed insulation is significantly less effective.
 Loft legs or raised platforms allow you to maintain the full 270mm depth whilst keeping a usable storage area above.

-Flat Roofs
+Flat roofs

 Flat roof insulation is a different process and usually requires professional installation.
 It can be added above or below the existing roof structure.
 This is not a DIY job — consult a specialist.